drcxd/orin/README.md

 In the results buffer, the matching results are grouped by files.
 Each group consists of a line of the group name and several lines for the matching results.
+Within each group, results are sorted by line number in ascending order.
 The group name is usually the name of the file.
 However, if the filename ends with `.org`, and it contains `#+title: ` line in it, use this title property as the name of the group.